WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 specification, but expected to follow existing best practices used by web applications.

 The next step is provisioning.
-Once a trunking customer has purchased services from a trunking provider, the trunking customer can perform provisioning.
+Once a trunking customer has obtained access to services from a trunking provider (by purchasing them , for example), the trunking customer can perform provisioning.
 Provisioning is the process by which a trunking customer connects a RIPP trunk from a trunking provider to trunking consumer.
 Provisioning is accomplished using